skylerg022/nn-as-gp/README.md

 Using the existing **eda.R** files as an example, read in the data, investigate the data, and prepare the data to save as six different matrix objects.
 Let x_train, x_val, and x_test be the 2-column matrices that represent the location of each observation and y_train, y_val, and y_test be 1-column matrices with the response variable.
 Save all of these variables into the data file **data/DataSplit.RData**.

-R CMD BATCH --no-save --no-echo '--args Binary1Million FALSE' test.R test.Rout
+R CMD BATCH --no-save --no-echo '--args Binary1Million TRUE' grid_analysis.R analysis.Rout &

 ## Directory Structure